 Here are a few tips on how to ensure that your resume is not eliminated by ATS software:

-• Include both Acronym and the Spelled-Out Terms Use both acronym and the spelled-out form of any given title, certification, or organization, so you’re set regardless of which format the ATS is looking for.
+• Include both Acronym and the Spelled-Out Terms.
+Use both acronym and the spelled-out form of any given title, certification, or organization, so you’re all set regardless of which format the ATS is looking for.

 • Example: Certified Public Accountant (CPA)